OpenDSA/OpenDSA/RST/en/Design/IntroOO.rst

     For example, a screen cursor may change its shape from an arrow to a line depending on the program mode.
-    The routine to move the cursor on screen in response to mouse movement can be written for "cursor", and polymorphism lets that cursor take simulating system behaviour.
+    The routine to move the cursor on screen in response to mouse movement can be written for "cursor", and polymorphism lets the right version for the given shape be called.
-    It can be also described as many shapes of same object.

 :Abstraction:

-    An abstraction denotes the essential characteristics of an object that distinguish it from all other kinds of object and thus provide crisply defined conceptual boundaries, relative to the perspective of the viewer.
+    An abstraction denotes the essential characteristics of an object that distinguish it from all other kinds of objects and thus provide crisply defined conceptual boundaries, relative to the perspective of the viewer.
 [Booch]_

     Abstraction denotes a model, a view, or some other focused representation for an actual item.
-Its the development of a software object to represent an object we can find in the real world.
+    It's the development of a software object to represent an object we can find in the real world.
     Encapsulation hides the details of that implementation.